algal/SelfSizingCellsDemo/README.md

 This project reproduces that example.

-This project also shows that as of Xcode6Beta6, there seems to be a bug where the collection view does not calculate the overall contentSize of the scrollable region correctly.
+This project also shows that as of Xcode 6.3.1 iOS SDK 8.3, there seems to be a bug where the collection view will either (a) fail to calculate the overall contentSize of the scrollable region correctly, or (b) simply fail to present some items offered by the data source.